-Most technical writing tasks usually depend on the formatting, and that’s why using technical writing templates is important.
-You can find various templates for inspiration for different kinds of technical writing online.
-It’s best to go through some technical writing examples and samples and then start working on your technical document.
+Most technical tasks usually depend on the formatting, and that’s why using technical writing templates is important.
+You can find various templates for inspiration for different kinds of technical online.
+It’s best to go through some technical writing examples and samples and then work on your technical document.

 The field of technical writing is complicated because it requires the technical writers to have knowledge of the subject matter.
 In some cases, people prefer that technical writers should have direct or prior experience in the field to be able to accurately grasp the complexities of the subject.
-In any case, the technical writer needs to have a complete understanding of the product or service they’re writing about.
+In any case, the technical writer needs to have a complete understanding of the product or what it's about.

 As a result, if a technical writer doesn’t have any prior experience, they have to work closely with the industry experts.
 It’s their job to keep professional communication channels between them and any expert they need to consult.

-Whether you’re working in computer science, humanities, social media, project management, or any other industry, following through with certificate programs, will make you an authority.
+Whether you’re working in computer science, humanities, social media, project management, or any other industry, following through with course programs, will make you an authority.

-The more technical writing courses and certifications you complete, the better it is for your career.
+The more technical courses you complete, the better it is for your career.

-In any case, you should consider doing the following technical writing courses to develop a stronger portfolio.
+You should consider doing the following technical courses to develop a stronger portfolio: